gregfenton/react-and-user-profiles-with-firebase-auth-and-firestore/README.md

 1. Ensure your Firebase project has enabled the Firestore Database:
    - Firebase Console >> YOUR_PROJECT >> Firestore Database
    - if you see a _Create Database_ button, click it
-      - if prompted for Security Rules, choose to go with ***test mode*** for now
+     - if prompted for Security Rules, choose to go with **_test mode_** for now
+1. Copy the file `src/providers/firebaseConfig.json.example` to `src/providers/firebaseConfig.json`
-1. Edit the file `FirebaseProvider.jsx` and update the values in `firebaseConfig` with those of your Firebase project (see comments in the code)
+1. Edit the file `src/providers/firebaseConfig.json` and replace the file's contents with your Firebase project's configuration (see initial contents of the JSON file for instructions)
 1. `npm run dev`

 Now your browser should automatically open to http://localhost:3000/